mdubow/Springboard-Data-Science-Career-Track/Exercises/README.md

-This folder contains solutions to Springboard exercises, including (in order of addition:
+This folder contains solutions to Springboard exercises, including (in order of addition):

 1. JSON Exercises
 2. SQL Mini-project